0oSaraho0/pp4-kids-activity-site/README.md

 - User Story: As a user that is not logged in, I want to be able to browse ideas from other users.

-Anybody can use the webiste to brows ideas, they are shown in the brows ideas page with the activity title and picture in rows of 3.
-The activity Title is a link to open up each actiity with further information about it.
+Anybody can use the website to browse ideas, they are shown in the browse ideas page with the activity title and pictures in rows of 3.
+The activity Title is a link to open up each activity with further information about it.

 (screen shot of brows ideas page)

 ### Idea Detail

-- User Story: As a user I want to be able to comment and like other peoples ideas
+- User Story: As a user, I want to be able to comment and like otherpeople’ss ideas

 Each user story opens up to a full page which contains the image, a link to the activity website if applicable, the age range the activity is aimed at, activity cost per person, the location of the activity and a review.

-Logged on users can also comment on and like the ideas.
+Logged-on users can also comment on and like the ideas.

 ( screen shot of idea detail page)